Curriculum Overview and Statement

 - Retrieval of previously learned content is frequent and regular, which increases both storage and retrieval strength.

 This approach ensures the lessons planned and delivered by our teaching staff are tailored to the needs and development of all children at Boundary.

-We also have a number whole school 'themed’ days, these give the children in all year groups the opportunity to share an experience or learn a skill together.
+We also have a number whole school 'themed’ days, these give the children in all year groups the opportunity to share an experience, learn a skill together and apply previously taught.

 All of the Boundary team are committed to creating an engaging, inspiring and purposeful curriculum, which motivates our children and develops them into life-long learners.
-Teachers present the children’s learning at the end of the half-term in a variety of forms which include: floor-books, year group pages, assemblies and displays.
+Teachers present the children’s learning at the end of the half-term in a variety of forms which include: floor-books, Facebook, our website, assemblies and displays.

-Outside learning remains a key feature of the curriculum at Boundary.
-We are developing an allotment garden, outdoor area/access on each classroom, a Year 6 Pod and a wildlife and pond area.
-Children use these areas to further enhance their learning and teachers skillfully ensure outdoor learning is exciting and meaningful.
-This area is used to deliver Forest School sessions by our qualfied instructors.
+Outside learning is a key feature of the curriculum at Boundary.
+We are proud of our allotment garden, the outdoor area/access on each classroom, the Year 6 Pod and our wildlife and pond area.
+Children use these areas to further enhance their learning and teachers skilfully ensure outdoor learning is exciting and meaningful.
+This area is used to deliver Forest School sessions by our qualified instructors.

 Boundary provides teaching of religious education for all children in accordance with the locally agreed syllabus and provides a daily act of collective worship (parents/carers have the right to withdraw their children from this).

 School offers lots of computing equipment, custom built children’s kitchen and a large hall for PE.